 Q: Will I be charged if I miss an appointment?

 A: Please do your best to notify us if you cannot make your appointment.
 We require a 24-hour cancellation notice.
-If you do not notify us you will be charged for the missed appointment, based on the type and length of appointment missed.
+If you do not notify us you will be charged for the missed appointment.

 Q: What are the details about terminating the doctor-patient relationship?